Some remarks on $K_0$ of noncommutative tori: Introduction

 This article is organised as follows:

-In the second section of this article we recall some basics of groupoids, twisted groupoid C*-algebras and their K-theory.
-Though, in \cite{ELPW}, the authors didn't work with groupoids, the groupoid approach turns out to be useful to understand the construction of their continuous field.
+In Section 2 we recall some basics of groupoids, twisted groupoid C*-algebras and their $\K$-theory.
+Though, in \cite{ELPW10}, the authors didn't work with groupoids, the groupoid approach turns out to be useful to understand the construction of their continuous field.